Printable Printable large type (2 pages) A4 Size PDF A5 Size PDF

 Take propylthiouracil regularly as directed with a glass of water.
+You can take it with or without food.

 Some medicines available without a prescription may react with propylthiouracil including: